webplatform/docs/guides/Styling_lists_and_links/index.md

   display:-moz-inline-box;
 }</pre>

-The <code>inline-block</code> display setting positions the element inline, but allows it to have a width and height.
+The <code>inline-block</code> display setting positions an element inline, but allows it to have a width and height.
 In most browsers this will be enough to create the column effect, but for Internet Explorer you must also float the list items to the left.
 To accomplish this, let's use a conditional style for all versions up to IE7: